 - The investments you place in a nil rate band trust may increase in value much faster than the nil rate allowance each year.
 So, by having placed then in a nil rate band trust, a greater value is free of tax than if the same investments were given to the survivor absolutely (no trust).

-Of course, there are many possible reasons to use a discretionary trust that are unrelated to saving tax.
+Of course, there are many possible reasons to use a trust that are unrelated to saving tax.
 If you want a trust anyway, the above points count as a possible bonus and the points below may be unimportant.

 A point often ignored by professional advisers is the cost of setting up and managing a trust.
 Even using a Net Lawman will, accountants will charge for setting up the new account, book keeping and management, and correspondence each year.
 Only you can decide what level of cash or other benefit you need in order to justify this expense of time and money.